The Complete Guide to Gin & Tonic

 While gins don’t need to be made in London to be considered London Dry, Beefeater is still distilled in Kennington, and the recipe hasn’t changed all that much in the past 200 years.
 It’s known for its clean, crisp taste, with heavy juniper and citrus notes.

-Typically $20 USD // €18 EUR
+Typically $20 USD

 Old Tom

-In 18th Century England, Old Tom was all the rage, but it's popularity has weighed considerable over the past 200 years.
+In 18th Century England, Old Tom was all the rage, but its popularity has weighed considerable over the past 200 years.
 In the advent of craft cocktails, though, Old Tom gin has seen a bit of a resurgence.

 Interestingly, no one really knows for sure where the name came from, or how exactly Old Tom should be made.
-Some distillers age it, others don't – some add in sugar, while others forgo any additional sugars.
-Today, it comes in all different flavor and colors, and it's best known for being slightly sweeter than London Dry.
+Some distillers age it, others don’t – some add in sugar, while others forgo any additional sugars.
+Today, it comes in all different flavors and colors, and it’s best known for being slightly sweeter than London Dry.

 Hayman’s Old Tom Gin